1Mohitpl/DevTinder/README.md

   ```
 - Inside the `Models` folder we are creating our schema of User database, once schema is created based on that schema you can save documents to mongoDB based on that schema.
 MongoDB provides `save()` methode to save data with propder validation.

+`models`-> in this file, we created the template of the database schema